-GUIDELINE Animal Visitation: Infection Prevention and Control Guidelines for Health Care Facilities Guidelines are recommended actions allowing for professional judgement Purpose: To provide Island Health staff with guidelines to support animal visitations while reducing the risk of transmission of bacteria, fungi or parasites.
-Island Health recognizes the importance, health benefits and value of animal interaction, however, a balance of the benefits and risks are required to ensure the safety and wellness for all Patients, Residents, and Clients.
+Guidelines are recommended actions allowing for professional judgement

+Purpose: To provide Island Health staff with guidelines to support animal visitations while reducing the risk of transmission of bacteria, fungi or parasites.
+Island Health recognizes the importance, health benefits and value of animal interaction, however, a balance of the benefits and risks are required to ensure the safety and wellness for all Patients, Residents and Clients.
 Scope: This guideline is for all staff, volunteers, students and other persons acting on behalf of Island Health and includes all Acute and Residential inpatient settings as well as outpatient settings.
-The guidelines cover service animals, therapy animals and pets (see section 2 for definitions) This document only includes the actions required to support Infection Prevention and Control.
-These guidelines are to be used in combination with Corporate Policy 9.1.10 to ensure the organization's leaders are supported in decision making.
-These guidelines were developed by Infection Prevention and Control and Volunteer Resources in Partnership.
+The guidelines cover service animals, therapy animals and pets (see section 2 for definitions).
+This document only includes the actions required to support Infection Prevention and Control and was developed in partnership with Volunteer Resources.
 Outcomes: To reduce the risk of transmission of infection to humans through parasites, fungi or bacteria during animal visitation and animal-assisted activities in Island Health facilities.